qdm12/basedevcontainer/README.md

 - You can build the development image yourself:

     ```sh
-    docker build -t qmcgaw/godevcontainer https://github.com/qdm12/godevcontainer.git
+    docker build -t qmcgaw/basedevcontainer https://github.com/qdm12/basedevcontainer.git
     ```

-- You can extend the Docker image `qmcgaw/godevcontainer` with your own instructions.
+- You can extend the Docker image `qmcgaw/basedevcontainer` with your own instructions.

-    1. Create a file `.devcontainer/Dockerfile` with `FROM qmcgaw/godevcontainer`
+    1. Create a file `.devcontainer/Dockerfile` with `FROM qmcgaw/basedevcontainer`
     1. Append instructions to the Dockerfile created.
 For example:
         - Add more Go packages and add an alias

             ```Dockerfile
-            FROM qmcgaw/godevcontainer
+            FROM qmcgaw/basedevcontainer
-            RUN go get -v honnef.co/go/tools/...
+            COPY . .
             RUN echo "alias ls='ls -al'" >> ~/.zshrc
             ```

         - Add some Alpine packages, you will need to switch to `root`:

             ```Dockerfile
-            FROM qmcgaw/godevcontainer
+            FROM qmcgaw/basedevcontainer
             USER root
-            apk add curl
+            RUN apk add bind-tools
             USER vscode
             ```